-The FSP encourages host institutions to tailor projects to their own needs.
-However, all projects should have an educational or training focus.
+The Fulbright Specialist Program encourages host institutions to tailor projects to their own needs.
+However, all projects should have an education or training focus.
 Due to the short-term nature of the exchange, projects should have concrete objectives that can be achieved over the course of the Specialist’s visit.
 Past Specialists have supported host institutions by conducting activities such as:

 - Delivering a seminar or workshop